bdubyapee/akrios-ii/README.md

-##AkriosMUD
+## AkriosMUD

 The ultimate goal of AkriosMUD is to provide a Python base with the old school feel of DIKU derivative MUDs.

-Currently AkriosMUD is in an overhaul stage while being converted to use asyncio.
+Currently, AkriosMUD is in an overhaul stage while being converted to use asyncio.
 Please note that this is the game engine.
 The engine expects to communicate with a front end / proxy which actually accepts and handles the client connections.
 The front end created for the MUD engine can be found here: